Skip to content

 VGA text mode (Mode 0x03) provides a display resolution of 80 characters by 25 lines.
 The system manages display output through a dedicated memory region located at address 0xB8000.
 Each character on screen requires two bytes in video memory:

-- Byte 2 (Attribute Byte): Defines foreground color (lower 4 bits) and background color (upper 4 bits), plus blinking and intensity bits
+• Byte 2 (Attribute Byte): Defines foreground color (lower 4 bits) and background color (upper 4 bits)

 // Base address for video memory in text mode